bpf99/bpf99.github.io/Battletabs/index.md

 My Battletabs Profile:
 - Moderator of the [official Discord server](https://discord.gg/battletabs)
   - Longest active player and Discord member
-  - I also help with game balancing
+  - I also help the developers with game balancing
 - Battletabs legend
 - Only player with a ship design in-game
 - Tournament winner